-We used Next.js for the frontend.
-We built most of the SEO pages using Strapi and some of the static pages on our website.
-Since Strapi is open-source and customizable, we could develop custom "mother" relation for content types, in addition to using the available relations feature.
+We used Next.js for the front end.
+We built most of the SEO pages using Strapi and some static pages on our website.
+Since Strapi is open-source and customizable, we could develop custom "mother" relations for content types and use the available relations feature.

 With Strapi, we’ve automated more than 80% of the page creation, leaving only the writing to our content team.
 We can now choose a keyword to rank on, write the content and publish it without the help of the devs.